Thank You (Dido song): Music video

-In the music video, Dido has not paid her bills, and the government comes to tear down her house.
-The police put an eviction notice on her door and movers start moving her belongings out.
-Dido, who seems oblivious to the fact that her house has been barricaded, is seen simply singing the song.
+The video was directed by Dave Meyers, and was released in January 2001.
+It follows the result of Dido having not paid her bills, with the government coming to demolish down her house as a result.
+The police put an eviction notice on her door and movers start moving her furniture out.
+Dido is seen singing the song.
+In contrast, it could also be suggested that Dido is being evicted as a result of construction work ongoing surrounding her home, as the video shows her house situated within a construction site with high rise buildings beside it, appearing out of place.

 During the first chorus of the song, Dido has a cup of tea whilst movers pile her belongings by an outside wall, and a mover steps on flowers in her front yard.
-In the end, she is escorted out of her home, her home is demolished, she leaves behind most of her belongings, and walks away with just her shoulder bag and umbrella.
+In the end, she is escorted out of her home, her home is demolished, she leaves behind most of her belongings, and walks away with just her shoulder bag, an umbrella, and a hair dryer.

-The end of the video implies that her house is actually being torn down for redevelopment, as her home is sandwiched between two large skyscrapers.
-The video was directed by Dave Meyers, and was released in January 2001.
+By the end of the video, it confirms that her house is actually being demolished for redevelopment, and not because she has not paid her bills as was initially suggested at the beginning of the video.
+The confirmation that her home is being demolished as a result of regeneration and construction work comes from the fact her home is sandwiched between two large skyscrapers.
 VEVO released an acoustic version of the song in December 2012, and a live concert version was released in August 2016.